oceanprotocol-archive/OEPs/14/README.md

 ## Proposed Solution

 The **ASSET** information should be managed using an API.
-As general rule, only the **INDISPENSABLE** information to run the Smart Contracts MUST be stored in te Decentralized VM.
+As general rule, only the **INDISPENSABLE** information to run the Smart Contracts MUST be stored in te Keeper VM.
 This API should exposes the following capabilities:

 * Registering a new Asset